'Coward, monster': Father who killed son, 6, in 'deliberate' fiery crash jailed

 The distraught grandmother said Lachlan's death has left a "yawning chasm" in their lives.

-She is disgusted and appalled by Gebhardt's act, saying he never apologised or showed remorse, and told him today that she could never forgive him.
+She isappalled by Gebhardt's act, saying he never apologised or showed remorse, and told him today that she could never forgive him.

 Lachlan was the "best grandson anyone could want" who knew right from wrong.